-- Refer to the winch assembly drawings in this Operators Manual - 2.
-Be sure that both winch covers are on the winch. - 3.
-Check ratchet dog and brake ratchet for wear.
-If any wear is visible, replace the part.
-If not, lubricate the holes 11.
-Replace the winch covers. in both parts with a light oil. - 4.
+- 1. Be sure that both winch covers are on the winch. - Check ratchet dog and brake ratchet for wear.
+If any wear is visible, replace the winch.
+If not, lubricate the holes in both parts with a light oil. - 3.
 Inspect gear teeth for wear.
 If there is no sign of visible wear, brush teeth with 50-wt.
-Motor oil. - 5.
-For proper brake adjustment see "Troubleshooting" section on page 14.
+Motor oil.